 What is the essence of the gospel?

-Any gospel that does not proclaim salvation as a free gift provided for all men by the grace of God to be received only by faith in the person and redemptive work of Jesus Christ on the cross is nothing but a false gospel, a different or another gospel.
+Any gospel that does not proclaim salvation as a free gift provided for all men by the grace of God to be received only by faith in the person and finished redemptive work of Jesus Christ is nothing but a false gospel, a different or another gospel.

-Undoubtedly, it is not any good news to just tell a man about his sinfulness, about God’s hatred for his sins, or about his impending eternal damnation in hell fire if he does not repent and forsake his sins.
+Undoubtedly, it is not any good news to just tell a man about his sinfulness, about God’s hatred for his sins, or about his impending eternal damnation in hell fire.

-Similarly, it is not any good news to merely inform a man about Jesus’ suffering and death on the Cross for his sake without emphasizing or pointing it out clearly to him that salvation and all its benefits is available as a free gift to him at the expense of Christ, only to be received by faith in the person of Jesus Christ and His redemptive work on the Cross (Eph.
+Similarly, it is not any good news to merely inform a man about Jesus’ suffering and death on the cross for his sake without emphasizing or pointing it out clearly to him that salvation and all its benefits are available as a free gift to him at the expense of Christ, and only to be received by faith in the person of Jesus Christ and His finished redemptive work (Eph.
 2:8-9, Tit.
 3:4-5).

-Until a sinner realizes that he does not need to first change his lifestyle, clean up, or start living righteously before he can receive the gift of salvation; whatever we tell him is not the gospel, the good tidings he needs to hear.
+Until we help a sinner to realize or understand that he does not need to first change his lifestyle, clean up, or start living righteously before he can receive the gift of salvation; we are not preaching the true gospel of the grace of God.

-All that a sinner needs to do to be saved is to acknowledge that he is a sinner, recognize his dire need for the Saviour and simply receive the gift of salvation and all its benefits by believing, receiving, and confessing Jesus Christ as His personal Lord and Saviour (Rom.
+All that a sinner needs to do to be saved is to simply receive the gift of salvation and all its benefits by believing and confessing Jesus Christ as His personal Lord and Saviour (Rom.
 11:6).